JozzefBar/UMINT---AI/README.md

 # UMINT-Assignments - Matlab 🤖
-This repository contains tasks created for the **Artificial Intelligence** course at the Faculty of Electrical Engineering and Informatics, STU.
+This repository contains tasks and also lectures created for the **Artificial Intelligence** course at the Faculty of Electrical Engineering and Informatics, STU.
 All tasks are implemented in **Matlab**.

 <img src = pics/Calculate-Artificial-Intelligence-GIF-by-Pudgy-Penguins.gif alt = "gif" width = 200 hspace = 50>